skiadas/DataWranglingCourse/syllabus.md

 ### Lab Assignments

 There will be lab assignments roughly once or twice each week.
 You are expected to work on these assignments on your own, but you are welcome to ask me questions, and you are welcome to discuss general topics related to the assignment with your classmates.
-We will typically start these assignments in class.
+We will typically start these assignments in class, but you will be expected to complete them outside of class.

 ### Exams